Read all about the rad people who tabled at the 2014 Chicago Zine Fest. Listings are in alphabetical order by first name.

 Founded on the premise that art should be a democratic and empowering medium, Spudnik Press Cooperative is committed to being an approachable and affordable print shop; a space where professional printmakers merge with aspiring students; a space that encourages collaboration and the sharing of ideas.

-Spudnik Press is a sponsor of the 2013 Chicago Zine Fest.
+Spudnik Press Cooperative is an invited organization of the 2014 Chicago Zine Fest.

-Stranger Danger is a zine distro based out of Chicago that specializes in feminist, queer, & trans zines.
+Stranger Danger is a zine distro based out of Chicago that carries feminist, queer, trans (& more!) zines.

 Stunned Lungs, Blackout

 Tara Jay writes the poetry zine Stunned Lungs and perzine titled Blackout.
 They tend to write about depression and anxiety, poverty and class, gender, abuse, memory, animals.
 They live in Columbus, OH.

 Lady Teeth is about falling down & getting back up, again & again.